-In 1973 Ken Musso began a career in firefighting that would span three decades and put any thought of commercial winemaking aside until Due Vigne came to fruition in 2004.
+In 1973 Ken began a career in firefighting that would span three decades and put any thought of commercial winemaking aside until Due Vigne came to fruition in 2004.
 But during those years the passion remained.
-Even as a relatively new firefighter in 1975 Ken brought his first load of zinfandel home from Sonoma in the trunk of his dad’s car and fermented them in the garage.
-The wine was a great success among family and friends and Ken decided he would look for more grapes, hopefully those that he could farm himself.
+Even as a relatively new firefighter in 1975 Ken brought his first ton of Zinfandel home from Sonoma in the trunk of his dad’s car and fermented them in the garage just like his father and grandfather before him.
+The wine was a great success among family and friends, so he made it his mission to look for more grapes, hopefully those that he could farm himself.

 Ken would continue to make wines for family and friends consecutively for thirty vintages while honing his skills as a winemaker through classes and seminars at UC Davis and other educational venues.
-In 1995 Ken and his wife Ann would purchase a five-acre parcel of land in Garden Valley, California to finally plant their Gold Medal Nebbiolo, Dolcetto and Barbera.
+Then, in 1995, the opportunity to find land and start a vineyard was realized when Ken and his wife Ann purchased a five-acre parcel in Garden Valley, California where they planted their now Gold Medal Nebbiolo, Dolcetto and Barbera.

 In 2004, Ken released his first vintage of Dolcetto, Nebbiolo and Cabernet Sauvignon under the Due Vigne label.
 Since that first vintage, Due Vigne has grown to more than 4,000 cases per year and over 15 different varietals, mostly rooted deep in the Sierra Foothills.
 The result is a portfolio of well balanced, richly complex and unique Italian varietals, cultivated and cared for on California soil.